 A stress-free environment encourages the interviewees to showcase their skills and abilities as clearly as possible.
 To keep stress out of an interview scenario:

 Tell the interviewee beforehand where the meeting room is in your building, who they will be meeting with, and what kind of interaction they should prepare themselves for.
+If you're hiring for a remote position, make sure your video interview software's pre-interview flow makes sense.
 If you intend to do a skills assessment at the same appointment, make them aware of it, the kinds of questions they’ll have to answer, the criteria you’re assessing for, and the format the assessment will be in.

 Be Time Conscious